ledgetech/lua-resty-http/README.md

 * `read_body`: A method to read the entire body into a string.
 * `read_trailers`: A method to merge any trailers underneath the headers, after reading the body.

+If the response has a body, then before the same connection can be used for another request, you must read the body using `read_body` or `body_reader`.

 ## request\_uri

 `syntax: res, err = httpc:request_uri(uri, params)`